abdyer/hugo-blog/content/post/react-native-is-it-worth-it.md

 }
 ```

 First, on the native side, we create a `BeerLiveDataModule` that exposes a `subscribe()` and an `unsubscribe()` method to React Native.
 Both of these methods are annotated with `@ReactMethod`, which indicates that we want to expose them to JavaScript.
-When `subscribe()` is called, we start observing our BeerRepository’s LiveData.
+When `subscribe()` is called, we start observing our `BeerRepository`’s LiveData.
 As you probably guessed, when `unsubscribe()` is called, we do the opposite.
 Any time LiveData emits an update, we post an event to Javascript via React’s device event emitter.
 You could certainly do something similar with RxJava as well.

 Once we have our native module ready, we register it in our app’s `ReactPackage` class, which we created when we integrated React Native into our app.